-Now with easy installation.
-The all new Coppersmith AERO fork system is unlike anything else on the market.
+The Authentic Coppersmith AERO Hybrid System is unlike anything else on the market.
 This unique design took the best of both worlds as far as fork go.
-The lightweight weight saving and initial plushness of the air fork on one side, paired with the unmatched Ohlins TTX cartridge in the other leg.
+The lightweight and tuneability of the air fork in one leg combined with the unmatched grip and comfort of the Ohlins TTx22 cartridge in the other leg.

 WHAT STANDS OUT?
 Here’s a list of things that stand out with Coppersmith Aero/Hybrid WP/Ohlins fork kit.